|

 Generate instant report

-The Generate instant report function can be used to generate an instant report for an asset from the asset details page.
-Click
+To generate an instant report for an asset from the asset details page,

-Generate instant report to navigate to the reports page.
-Proceed with instructions in section Generate instant asset report.
+In the reports page, do the steps in section Generate instant asset report.

 Mute asset notifications